ImranHishaam/iOSDesignPatternTemplate/README.md

 $ brew install https://raw.githubusercontent.com/ImranHishaam/iOSDesignPatternTemplate/master/iosdesignpatterntemplate.rb
 $ addTemplateDesign
 ```
-Once you open Xcode and add new files
+Once you open Xcode and add new files those templates will be visible.

 ## Install with Alcatraz (Coming soon)